A554551N/RPGNotebook/StarWars/TempleOfTheLivingForce/Characters/Professor Byrec Suvan.md

 Sworn nemesis of [[Val Pellian|Doctor Val Pellian]]

-It is revealed that the Professor was a member of the original Indosus team from the Separatists.
+It is revealed that the Professor was a member of the original Indosus team from the Separatists and is working directly for [[Grego Carden]].